Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 The author goes on to acknowledge that their guilt deserves God’s wrath and that it has been made evident to them.
 They express their grief and wretchedness, saying, “My guilt deserves Thy wrath, and Thou hast shown it—Ah! see my grief, my wretched plight.”
 This demonstrates the author’s understanding of the consequences of their actions and their willingness to confront them.

 The author cries out to God, questioning why they have been seeking Him in vain and asking how long He will be far from them.
 This displays the author’s longing for a restored relationship with God, as they implore, “Ah God, my God, and shall I seek Thee vainly?
 How long wilt Thou be far from me?”
-It is clear that the author desires God’s presence in their life once again.
+It is clear that the author desires God’s presence in their once again.

 In their plea for forgiveness, the author asks God not to requite them according to their guilt but to deal with them in tender grace.
 They recognize God’s patience and long-suffering and recognize that it still invites them to come to Him.
 The author pleads, “Lord, not according to my guilt requite me, But deal with me in tender grace; Thy patience and long-suffering still invite me, I come!
 Ah hide Thou not thy face!”
 This demonstrates the author’s understanding of God’s nature and their hope to experience His forgiveness and restoration.